k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: livelogging when Kathryn the Ice Queen is defeated while hallucinating
 - Crowned infidel receives sleep resistance
 - Fix: dragon-scaled armor that was lit would still shine after taken off
+- Drow convict can safely handle the Iron Ball of Liberation